Get insider access

 Cons

-The Bose QuietComfort 45 are great for commute and travel.
+The Bose QuietComfort 45 are very good for travel.
 They have a very comfortable fit, and their over 21-hour battery life will easily last you through long days on the go.
 They have an ANC feature, which does a remarkable job of blocking background noise like the low rumble of bus and plane engines around you.
 Unfortunately, you can't turn off the ANC, but you can use their 'Aware' mode to hear your surroundings without removing your headphones.
 While they're also a bit bulky, they come with a carrying case to help protect them.

 Pros